gini/gini-pay-bank-sdk-ios/Documentation/source/Integration.md

 ```
 The method above returns the completion block with the struct `PaymentRequest`, which includes recipient, iban, amount and purpose fields.

 ##  Resolving payment request

 ```swift

 bankSDK.resolvePaymentRequest(paymentRequesId: appDelegate.paymentRequestId,
                                  paymentInfo: paymentInfo)

 ```
-The method above returns the completion block with the struct `ResolvedPaymentRequest`, which includes requesterUri for redirecting back to the busithe payment requester app.
+The method above returns the completion block with the struct `ResolvedPaymentRequest`, which includes requesterUri for redirecting back to the payment requester's app.

 ##  Redirecting back to the payment requester app

 If the payment request was successfully resolved you can allow the user redirect back to the payment requester app:

 ```swift